developeranaz/cloudshell-novnc-automation/README.md

 ------
 ## 4.It asks for ngrok authtoken

-Go to https://ngrok.io in any browser & signin or signup, copy the ngrok auth token and paste here, ngrok token only
+Go to https://ngrok.io in any browser & signin or signup, copy the ngrok auth token and paste in terminal

+'ngrok token only '

 eg: 4OXX56rxxxI0zzZZYXXXXZ0_3xSAyW24irP0xxxxx0xx